KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/gsm-technology/_index.md

   - b) To verify the choice of channels and device connection type it is a good idea to check the actual measurement in [Error/Status].
 Only chose those channels that deliver measurement values of interest.
     ![Check chosen channels](../gsmsetup_verifyactivechannels.png "Check chosen channels!")

   - c) Use a “check interval” which is the time the device waits until it checks the FTP server for new configuration (from the DataManager and soon from the KOLIBRI Cloud).
-An interval of 24h is ok.
+An interval of 24h is a good value.
     ![Choose a check interval picture](../gsmsetup_checkinterval.png "Check the interval!")

+  - d) In the **[Measure]** tab, navigate to the settings and configure the following options: set the measurement type to "Interval" and specify the number of measurements to be taken before sending the FTP file, labeled as "Send FTP-File after X-Measurements".
-  - d) In the **[Measure]** tab please set the measure “Interval” and the “Send FTP-File after X-Measurements”.
-If you measure every 30min and send a measurements file after 20 Measurements then the device will send data every 10 hours.
-As longer the 'send interval' as lower the battery is used.
-On the other hand, an alarm set in the Cloud will only react when it has data.
-In this example a Cloud alarm is triggered in worst-case after 10h.
+  To illustrate, if you schedule measurements every 30 minutes and choose to send the measurements file after 20 measurements, the device will transmit data once every 10 hours.
+By extending the 'send interval,' you can conserve battery power.
+However, it's important to note that an alarm set in the Cloud will only be triggered when data is received.
+In the given scenario, the Cloud alarm will be activated at worst after 10 hours.
+In most water level measuring scenarios, a good value is measuring every 1h and sending data every 12h.

   - e) <span style="color:red">In the **[Measure]** tab it is *NEEDED* to activate the “Record Datatransfer”.</span> The KOLIBRI Cloud only handles data in this format.
     ![Use the record format picture](../gsmsetup_recordformat.png "Use the record format!")